NickCraver/nickcraver.github.com/blog/_posts/2018-11-29-stack-overflow-how-we-do-monitoring.markdown

 A health check route running some code wouldn't trigger, but just the act of loading the master view ensures a huge number of dependencies are evaluated and working for the check.

 If you're curious, that's not a hypothetical.
-You know that little dot on the review queue that indicates a lot of items in queue?
+You know that little dot on the review queue that indicates a lot of items currently in queue?
 Yeah...
 Fun Tuesday.

 We also have health checks inside libraries.